alliemeetsfungi/qiime2_amplicon_cleanup/README.md

   --m-input-file path/to/search/results/NEW-database/directory-80/classification.qza \
   --o-visualization path/to/search/results/NEW-database/directory-80/classification.qzv
 ```
-Upload each visualization file and record the number of features present
+Upload each visualization file and record the number of features present.
 <br><br>
-<ins>Merging Classification Tables</ins>
+**Merging Classification Tables**
 <br>When mergering classification tables, it is essential that the classification table with the least amount of classified taxa is listed as the first input table.
 Otherwise, the output table will come out only containing the taxa from the classification file with the most taxa present.
 ```
 qiime feature-table merge-taxa \